Tools that Truly Help

 My Favourite Closet is my Pantry

 I don’t have a little black dress.
-I have a little red cupboard.
-My husband found this cupboard lying outside in a parking lot for four days until he realised it was somebody’s garbage.
-I still have to find the person who left it there and thank them.
-When I saw it I immediately recognised it as the perfect place to store goodies in my kitchen.
-He brought it home and I nursed it back to life and now it’s a unique piece of furniture with personality that would probably be difficult to find in an arbitrary furniture store.
-I love it because it’s me but mostly because of what’s inside.
-Of course being a woman I love boots and jackets and lipstick and all that beautiful girly stuff, but to be really honest the fridge and the little red cupboard are my two favourite closets in the house.
-In Italy, especially in Genova, a city that’s located right smack in the middle between the mountains and the sea, only a privileged few have homes big enough to have a separate room reserved as a pantry, so a cupboard will do just fine, it’s what is inside that counts anyway.
+But I do have a little red cupboard.
+This is a piece of furniture that I nursed back to Life, gave it some personality with a lick of paint and now it’s a unique piece with character that would probably be difficult to find in an arbitrary furniture store.
+I love it because it reflects my personality and my love for all thiings vintage but mostly because of what’s inside.
+Of course being a woman all the beautiful girly stuff, but to be really honest the fridge and the little red cupboard are my two favourite closets in the house.
 I am going to give you a quick run down of basic things I keep to ensure that there’s always something good to prepare even when we’re not planning to have guests.
 These are some of the simple ingredients to have on hand.

 - Flours.
 The thing to remember as a key-note is that stronger flour makes better bread so when making bread always keep bread flour on hand.
 Now, while Italian flour is graded by colour from 00 to 04, English flour is graded by colour and strength from plain, strong to extra strong.
 Here in Italy 00 flour or manitoba is the best flour for bread, by English standard that will be strong white flour.
 I always keep a 1kg bag of manitoba on hand as well as 1kg of farina dolce which translates into flour for sweets which is basic cake flour.
 So far I’ve never come across a self raising flour here in Italy.
 You can opt for self raising but plain cake flour must be kept on hand for cakes that use eggs as the rising agent.
 Also, I keep a kilo of garbanzo flour or chickpea flour also known as chana flour for various traditional Italian and Indian dishes which we learn more about in the future.
 A bag of farina di riso or rice flour and maizena corn flour.
 Both can be used as thickening agents to thicken stews and soups while the rice flour for oriental doughs.
 Polenta.
 Polenta is a maize flour that I’ve grown to appreciate.
 It’s easy to prepare and wonderful for those wintery cold evenings.
 A traditional dish in Italy is Wild Boar with Polenta.
 I first tried it at a Wild Boar Festival in the country, and it’s the reason I make sure to keep a packet on hand.
 Semolina.
 Semolina is purified wheat and comes in 2 variations.
 A powered variation much like a flour and a more grainy variation.
 It is a favourite for Indian sweets and in contrast a savoury ingredient for Italian dishes most commonly Gnocchi alla Romana and a variation of other handmade pastas.